jjloomis/adobe-premiere-basic-video-editing/adjusting-audio-level-of-all-clips-in-a-track.md

-# Adjusting audio level of all clips in a track
+# Adjusting the audio level of all clips in a track

 1. Go to `Window` on the menu bar.
 Select `Audio Track Mixer`.
 2. Play your project in the Timeline.
 In the Audio Track Mixer, observe the levels of the audio tracks \(A1, A2, A3.\)